-Hampshire House is Kambala’s purpose-built Early Learning Centre opened in May 2006 as part of the Kambala School community.
-In April 2009, it moved into Hampshire House, its new purpose-built premises.
-Our Hampshire House staff are part of a dynamic learning community committed to high quality care and education for children 6 months of age to school age.
+Hampshire House is Kambala’s purpose-built Early Learning Centre.
+Our staff are part of a dynamic learning community committed to high quality care and education for children 6 months of age to school age.

 Kambala’s early learning centre cares for approximately 100 girls and boys aged between 6 months and 4 years.

 Hampshire House is located within Kambala’s campus on the corner of Tivoli Avenue and Bellevue Hill Road in Sydney’s Rose Bay.
 Our centre operates from 7.30am–6.00pm, 48 weeks per year.
 We are closed for four weeks from mid-December until mid-January as well as all public holidays.
 Parents maintain an agreed pattern of attendance, for a minimum of two days per week.
 Casual days may be available on request.

 Hampshire House has been recognised by the Australian Children’s Education and Care Quality Authority (AECQA) as ‘Exceeding the National Quality Standard’.

 Our Nursery allows for hands-on play and learning experiences for eight babies (aged 6 months to 2 years).
 There is a separate cot room for sleeping.

 Our Toddler Room is for children between 2 and 3 years.
 Children interact, learn and engage in both small and large groups with a focus on open-ended, child-directed learning.